rust-lang/rustlings/README.md

 Start-BitsTransfer -Source https://raw.githubusercontent.com/rust-lang/rustlings/main/install.ps1 -Destination $env:TMP/install_rustlings.ps1; Unblock-File $env:TMP/install_rustlings.ps1; Invoke-Expression $env:TMP/install_rustlings.ps1
 ```

 To install Rustlings.
 Same as on MacOS/Linux, you will have access to the `rustlings` command after it.
+Keep in mind that this works best in PowerShell, and any other terminals may give you errors.

 If you get a permission denied message, you might have to exclude the directory where you cloned Rustlings in your antivirus.